-Each year, Audubon Center in Greenwich participates in this annual tradition to monitor winter bird populations throughout the United States and Canada.
+Each year, Greenwich Audubon Center participates in this annual tradition to monitor winter bird populations throughout the United States and Canada.
 Teams of birders head out on a predetermined date in December to count as many individual birds as possible in our count area in a 24-hour period.
 Our count area is known as the "Greenwich-Stamford Count Circle."

 For more information, to join an organized Greenwich CBC team, or to confirm of your home or counting site is within the Greenwich-Stamford 15-mile wide count circle, contact Ted Gilman at 203-930-1353 or email.